tordans/WPFBOGP/readme.txt

 = Do I need to create a Facebook Application to use this plugin? = No. Either your Facebook User ID or an Application ID is a requirement.
 You're not required to register an app, instead just use your User ID (plugin admin settings page helps you find that).
 You can use both an App ID and User ID if you'd like.
 More details on how Facebook verifies admins is located here: https://developers.facebook.com/docs/insights/

-= Can I use my Facebook Page ID insted =
+= Can I use my Facebook Page ID instead =
 Nope.
 Facebook removed that ability a while ago - only user ID's or you need to create a Facebook App for its ID.

 = Why doesn't this plugin have a Like/Send button? =